The Detail Outer Join in Informatica is used to return all the existing records from the Master table and only matching

+The Detail Outer Join in Informatica is used to return all the existing records from the Master table and only matching

 	There are two types of sessions:

-For this example we are going to create Non-reusable Session.
+	For this Informatica Detail Outer Join example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Detail_Outer) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Detail_Outer) for the session.

 	Once you click the Create button, a new Mappings window will be opened.
 You must select the mapping you want to associate with this session.
 From the screenshot below, you can observe that we are selecting the mapping (m_Detail_Outer) we created earlier (in Step 3).